mabuzainah/scheduler/README.md

 - If running the react project, please ensure that you're running both the Webpack Development Server and also running the Scheduler-Api from following GitHub URL (https://github.com/lighthouse-labs/scheduler-api).
 Be sure to follow the steps on the scheduler-api page for setting up the server.

-## DEMO of running Project with WebSocket
+## DEMO of running Project with WebSocket - if issues viewing please access through docs folder in Repository

 ![WebSocket Demo](https://github.com/mabuzainah/scheduler/blob/master/docs/WebSocket%20Demo.mov)